rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/assets/prices/current

    Get all assets which have had custom current prices specified along with their current prices.
+At the moment this only works for nfts.

    **Example Request**: